Humboldt County, California: History

-The original inhabitants of the area now known as Humboldt County include the Algic Wiyot, Yurok; the Hokan Karuk; and the Athapaskan Hupa, Chilula, Whilkut, Tsnungwe as well as the Eel River Athapaskan peoples, including the Wailaki, Mattole and Nongatl.
+The original inhabitants of the area now known as Humboldt County include the Algic-speaking Wiyot and Yurok; Athabaskan peoples including the Hupa, Chilula, Whilkut, Tsnungwe, Mattole, Wailaki and Nongatl; and the Karuk, who speak an isolated language.

 Spanish traders made unintended visits to California with the Manila Galleons on their return trips from the Philippines beginning in 1565.
 The first recorded entry by people of European origin was a landing by the Spanish in 1775 in Trinidad.

 The first recorded entry of Humboldt Bay by non-natives was an 1806 visit from a sea otter hunting party from Sitka employed by the Russian-American Company.
 The party included New England captain Jonathan Winship, Russian supervisors, and Aleut hunters.
 The bay was not visited again by people of European origin until 1849 when Josiah Gregg's party arrived.
 The following year Douglas Ottinger and Hans Buhne sailed the schooner Laura Virginia into the bay.
 One of the pioneering passengers, Steven W. Shaw, proposed that the Laura Virginia Association name the bay Humboldt in honor of the naturalist and explorer Alexander von Humboldt.
 The name was later applied to the county as a whole.

-The area around Humboldt Bay was once solely inhabited by the Wiyot Indian tribe.
-One of the largest Wiyot villages, Tolowot, was located on Indian Island in Humboldt Bay.
-Founded around 900 BC, it contains a shell midden 6 acre in size and 14 ft deep.
+The area around Humboldt Bay was once solely inhabited by the Wiyot Native American tribe.
+One of the largest Wiyot villages, Tolowot, was located on Tuluwat Island (formerly Indian Island).
+Founded around 900 BC, it contains a shell shell midden 6 acre in size and 14 ft deep.
 It was the site of the February 26, 1860, massacre of the Wiyot people that was recorded by Bret Harte, then living in Union, now called Arcata.
 Between 60 and 200 Wiyot men, women, and children were murdered that night in the midst of a religious ceremony.
 Tolowot is now a restricted site and a National Historic Landmark.
-In 2019, the island was restored to the Wiyot tribe, and is now known as Tuluwat or Duluwat island.
+In 2019, the Eureka City Council restored ownership of the island to the Wiyot tribe.